Peggy Stewart Tea Party Chapter, NSDAR

-On October 19, 1774, the owner of the Peggy Stewart, Captain Anthony Stewart, and several other merchants of the colonial port city of Annapolis, were forced to burn the brig in the Annapolis harbor for having several hundred pounds of tea brought directly from London with tax and duties to be paid.
-The Peggy Stewart, named after the captain’s daughter, was built and registered in Patuxent, MD, only a year and a half before she was destroyed.
+On October 19, 1774, the owner of the Peggy Stewart, Captain Anthony Stewart, and several other merchants of the colonial port city of Annapolis, were forced to burn the brig in the Annapolis harbor after bringing several hundred pounds of tea directly from London with tax and duties to be paid.
+The Peggy Stewart, named after the captain’s daughter, was built and registered in Patuxent, Maryland, only a year and a half before she was destroyed.

-Membership: Peggy Stewart Tea Party Chapter is over 100 members strong and growing.
-Any woman is eligible for membership in DAR who is no less than eighteen years of age and can prove lineal, blood line descent from an ancestor who aided in achieving American independence.
+Peggy Stewart Tea Party Chapter, NSDAR, is over 150 members strong and growing.
+Any woman is eligible for membership in DAR who is no less than eighteen years of age and can prove lineal, bloodline descent from an ancestor who aided in achieving American independence.

 Do you want to know more about DAR?
-Click here: http://www.dar.org/natsociety/whoweare.cfm
+Click here!